Extra Refuse Bin Applications

 You can also apply if there are other exceptional circumstances that lead to you producing a higher level of waste than normal.
 We will consider each case individually, but would expect that you make every reasonable effort to reduce the amount of waste you produce as much as possible.

 You must recycle as much as possible.
-Paper, cardboard, glass bottles and jars, clean food tins and drink cans, and plastic bottles and containers can all be recycled through the burgundy bin.
-Recycling banks can also be found at some supermarkets and at Household Waste Recycling Centres for the recycling of these materials.
-You can also recycling Tetrapak drinks cartons at the Household Waste Recycling Centres at Stonegravels, Chesterfield and Buttermilk Lane, Duckmanton.
+Paper, cardboard, glass bottles and jars, clean food tins and drink cans, plastic bottles and containers, waxed cartons, household batteries can all be recycled through the burgundy bin.
+Recycling banks can also be found at some supermarkets and at Household Waste Recycling Centres (Stonegravels, Chesterfield and Buttermilk Lane, Duckmanton) for the recycling of these materials.

 Households who don't recycle will not be issued with extra bin capacity, and we may withdraw the extra bin capacity if you fail to recycle; your black/grey bin is not intended for disposal of items that can be recycled.